Spitigala/Spitigala.github.io/_posts/2014-08-06-database-dilemmas.markdown

 ---
 layout: post
-title:  "Database Deilemmas: A refelction on my final project at Dev Bootcamp"
+title:  "Database Dilemmas: A reflection on my final project at Dev Bootcamp"
 date:   2014-08-06
 categories: dbc devbootcamp coding
 ---

 Designing database schemas can tricky, and as a relatively new developer, I’m bound to run in to my fair share of troubles with it.
-But the last thing I need is a schema design flaw 3 days before final presentations at Dev Bootcamp.
+But the last thing I need is a schema design flaw 3 days before final presentations at [Dev Bootcamp][devbootcamp].

 Since the universe works in mysterious ways to teach us life lessons, that’s exactly what happened to my team.
 Our final project was to build [smartSOS][smartsos], a platform that connects non-profits and donors.
 The basic idea is that non-profits can create a listing of items they need, and donors can respond accordingly by dropping off items they already have or buy them through Amazon and ship the items directly to the organization.
 You can checkout the code base [here][sourcecode].